brenden7158/encoder/README.md

 This software handles data collection and processing for The Weather Channel's IntelliStar 2 software using a mix of TWC's v1, v2, and v3 APIs.

-To use this encoder you will need to have an Intellistar 2 unit ``jr,xd,hd``
+To use this encoder you will need to have an Intellistar 2 unit ``jr,xd,hd``, note that the HD uses Windows XP so the setup may be a bit diffrent

 # Requirements
 * Firewall on the stock I2 image fixed to allow incoming connections from ``224.1.1.77`` on ports ``7787`` and ``7788``